adestefa/machine-learning-in-c/README.md

 What we are training is actually finding the right weights and bias that consistently provides correct answers even with new input values it was never trained with.

- In this first example we do this with simple training data that doubles the input.
-With enough training, the model weights should be able to predict the correct answer, which is the the double of any input value without knowing the math directly.
+ In the first attempt we do this with the most simple training data that doubles the input.
+With enough training, the model weights should be able to predict the double of any input value without knowing the math directly.

 <img src="imgs/double.png" alt="training data" style="width:300px;">